-Northern Utilities - Base Rates Filed - In April 2013, Northern Utilities filed two separate rate cases, with the NHPUC and MPUC, requesting approval to increase its natural gas distribution base rates.
+Northern Utilities - Base Rates Filed - In April 2013, Northern Utilities filed separate rate cases, with the NHPUC and MPUC, respectively, requesting approval to increase its natural gas distribution base rates.
 In New Hampshire, the Company requested an increase of \$5.2 million in gas distribution base revenue or approximately 9.4 percent over test year operating revenue.
 In Maine, the Company requested an increase of \$4.6 million in gas distribution base revenue or approximately 6.3 percent over test year operating revenue.
 Both filings include proposed multi-year rate plans that include cost tracking mechanisms to recover future capital costs associated with Northern Utilities' infrastructure replacements and safety and reliability improvements to the natural gas distribution system.
-Northern Utilities has been authorized to implement temporary rates in New Hampshire to collect a \$2.5 million increase (annualized) in gas distribution revenue, effective July 1, 2013.
-These rate case filings are subject to regulatory review and approval with final rate orders expected in the first half of 2014.
+In New Hampshire Northern Utilities has been authorized to implement temporary rates to collect a \$2.5 million increase (annualized) in gas distribution revenue, effective July 1, 2013 and the Company expects a final rate order from the NHPUC in the first half of 2014.
 Once permanent rates are approved by the NHPUC, they will be reconciled to the date temporary rates were established, July 1, 2013.
+In Maine, the Company is currently in settlement discussions with the Staff of the MPUC and the Maine Office of Public Advocate to resolve any remaining outstanding issues.
+Any settlement agreement among the parties in the Northern Utilities Maine rate case is subject to approval by the MPUC.
+The Company expects a final rate order from the MPUC by the end of 2013.

 Fitchburg - Electric Base Rates Filed - In July 2013, Fitchburg filed a rate case with the MDPU requesting approval to increase its electric distribution rates.
 The Company requested an increase of \$6.7 million in electric base revenue or approximately 11.5 percent over test year operating revenue.
-Included in the amount of this annual increase is approximately \$2.1million for the recovery over a three year period of extraordinary storm costs incurred by the Company related to two severe storms in 2011, Tropical Storm Irene and the October snowstorm, and Superstorm Sandy in 2012.
+Included in the amount of this annual increase is approximately \$2.1 million for the recovery over a three year period of extraordinary storm costs incurred by the Company related to two severe storms in 2011, Tropical Storm Irene and the October snowstorm, and Superstorm Sandy in 2012.
 The filing includes a proposed modified revenue decoupling mechanism by means of either a capital cost adjustment mechanism or a multi-year rate plan featuring a revenue cap index.
 The filing also includes a proposed major storm reserve fund to address the costs of future major storms by collecting \$2.8 million per year through a reconciling storm recovery adjustment factor beginning January 1, 2015.
 The rate case filing is subject to regulatory review and approval with final rate orders expected in the second quarter of 2014.